dime-scheduler/sdk-dotnet/docs/docs/example.md

 ---
 id: example
-title: Sample code to insert a job
+title: Example
 sidebar_label: Example
 ---

+## How to create a job

 Here is a simple console application that creates or updates a [_job_](https://docs.dimescheduler.com/docs/en/user-manual/user-glossary#from-job-to-appointment) through the import endpoint.
 A job in Dime.Scheduler is the equivalent of an order (service, sales, project, production, etc.) in the real world.